Guru Maneyo Granth: Adi Granth to Guru Granth Sahib

+Even before the installation of the scripture to guruship, the scripture was revered and respected by the Sikhs.
+When it was first installed in the Darbar Sahib in Amritsar in 1604 on a manji (cot) on a canopied, high pedestal with a fly-whisk attendant (chowri), Guru Arjan bowed to the work and sat at a level lower than it.
+Thus, the scripture was treated in the same respect as the guru even before its guruship proclamation by Guru Gobind Singh.

 The sacred Granth is installed in all Sikh holy places of worship and treated as the presiding presence of the Guru, an embodiment of Divine Truth.
 The devotees of the sangat or congregation gather in solemn assembly to pray and seek the blessings of the Supreme.
 This comes through in the mystical wisdom contained within the words of Gurbani and it stands for realization of the Truth.
 The Gurus' word, called shabad, is taken as the mystic experience of the Guru.

 In the words of Bhai Gurdas, a great scholar of the Guru's time, "In the word is the Guru, and the Guru is in the word (shabad).
 In other words, the human body was not the Guru, but the light of the word (shabad) within the heart was their real personality."
 When the human mind dives deeper and deeper into the Guru's word, all mental impurities depart and the wisdom of the Guru permeates the human soul.
 As a result, the devotee attains the divine light and wisdom which leads him to contemplate and meditate on God's name (Naam).
 In light of the above realities, the Sikh religion makes the holy Granth the living master of the Sikh Panth.

 Before Guru Gobind Singh, the tenth Guru, left his human body, he conferred the Guruship to the [Adi Granth].
 He then delivered a self-composed hymn: